Test-Time Graph Search for Goal-Conditioned Reinforcement Learning: Method

 \subsection{Distance Prediction}

 The algorithm begins by obtaining a distance predictor from an available (approximate) metric on the state space.
-In general, this can be any metric, here we focus on deriving approximate metrics from value function estimates.
-Note that in general these predictors do not fulfill the formal criteria for metrics, e.g. they might not obey the triangle inequality or be symmetric, but in our experiments we find them to be very reliable at least for nearby goal states.
+In general, this can be any metric; here we focus on deriving approximate metrics from value function estimates.
+These predictors need not satisfy formal metric properties (e.g.\ triangle inequality or symmetry), but we find them reliable for local reachability; we return to this empirically in \Cref{subsec:graph}.

 \paragraph{Value-derived distance (default).} To enable policy-agnostic planning, we map a goal-conditioned value signal $V(s,g)$ to an expected step distance

 where $f:\mathbb{R}\to\mathbb{R}_{\ge 0}$ converts values into an estimate of the environment steps required to reach $g$ from $s$.
 For the following, common reward conventions, $f$ admits a closed form: \begin{itemize}[leftmargin=*] \item \emph{Sparse terminal reward.} Reward $1$ only at the goal and $0$ otherwise.
 Then $V^*(s,g)=\gamma^{d}$, where $d$ is the shortest-step distance, giving